 "Obviously some will fear and get anxious about our capabilities to host this event after what has happened.
 I think we are capable of hosting the World Cup but how good the event will be?
 That's another question," he told reporters.

-Football cannot fix everything, but the sooner the tournament proper gets underway and Brazil gets to see the fruit of its extensive labor the better.
-FIFA has sold the country short on so many levels, and given everything that has happened over the past few years, its citizens are owed a successful World Cup.Follow Kris Voakes on
+Football cannot fix everything, but the sooner the tournament proper gets underway and Brazil gets to see the fruit of its extensive labour the better.
+Fifa has sold the country short on so many levels, and given everything that has happened over the past few years, its citizens are owed a successful World Cup.Follow Kris Voakes on